gavingro/face-app/README.md

             * *Our Age Labels for our images.*
 - src/
     * *Our relevent python files for our CNN model (and Pytorch utilities).*
-- models/
-    * *Snapshots of our best performing models.*
 - app.py
     * *Our plotly dash app.*
 - hyperparameter_exploration.ipynb